 7. Other Useful Links You Should Bookmark in Your Browser:

-- The Official TF2 Wiki’s Item page.
+- The Official TF2 Wiki’s Item page can answer almost any question about TF2 items.

 - The background story for TF2 is told by a series of comic books.